 GitLab allows group admins to add members with a temporary membership, i.e., with an expiration value.
 In order to invite those members to Pulumi, their membership in the GitLab group must still be active.
 As soon as their GitLab group membership expires, those users will lose access to the GitLab-backed organization on Pulumi.

-To add a Bitbucket-backed organization to Pulumi, an administrator of the Atlassian Bitbucket team must first grant the Pulumi Oauth app read access to their Bitbucket account and team membership information.
+To add a Bitbucket-backed organization to Pulumi, an administrator of the Atlassian Bitbucket workspace must first grant the Pulumi Oauth app read access to their Bitbucket account and workspace membership information.

-Once the Pulumi organization has been created, the admin can see a list of BitBucket team members that they can add or invite to the Pulumi organization.
+Once the Pulumi organization has been created, the admin can see a list of Bitbucket workspace members that they can add or invite to the Pulumi organization.
 See Switching Organizations to learn more.

 SAML Single Sign-on (SSO)